easy-http/guzzle-layer/README.md

 # Guzzle Layer

-This is an HTTP layer for Guzzle Client.
+This is an HTTP layer for Guzzle Client based on [Http layer contracts](https://github.com/easy-http/layer-contracts).
+This contracts standardize the way you consume http clients like Guzzle, Symfony, and others.
+No matter what client you are using, the methods you have to execute to do the job are the same for all!!.
 For more layers see [Easy Http](https://github.com/easy-http).

 <a href="https://sonarcloud.io/dashboard?id=easy-http_guzzle-layer"><img src="https://sonarcloud.io/api/project_badges/measure?project=easy-http_guzzle-layer&metric=security_rating" alt="Bugs"></a>
 <a href="https://sonarcloud.io/dashboard?id=easy-http_guzzle-layer"><img src="https://sonarcloud.io/api/project_badges/measure?project=easy-http_guzzle-layer&metric=bugs" alt="Bugs"></a>